Carmen McRae (1955 album)

-Carmen McRae is a 1955 album by Jazz singer Carmen McRae.
-It was McRae's second album and was released on the Bethlehem label exclusively as 10" monoaural LP.
+Carmen McRae is a 1955 album by jazz singer Carmen McRae.
+It was McRae's second album and was released on the Bethlehem label exclusively as a 10-inch monoaural LP.
 The album was reissued on LP in 1976 as The Finest of Carmen McRae: You'd Be So Easy to Love, with an additional track, "Too Much in Love to Care".
-In 1994 Betlehem had digitally remastered the recordings and released a CD with six additional tracks, alternate takes of songs from the original sessions.
+In 1994 Bethlehem had digitally remastered the recordings and released a CD with six additional tracks, alternate takes of songs from the original sessions.

 Reception

-Scott Yanow reviewed the album for Allmusic and wrote of it"Overall the music is pleasing but not too memorable and one wishes there were more variety".
+Scott Yanow reviewed the album for Allmusic and wrote of it, "Overall the music is pleasing but not too memorable and one wishes there were more variety."